 Michael M. Philipp counsels financial services clients in futures and securities transactions.
 He also advises them in derivatives regulation, legislation, compliance, and enforcement matters.
 United States and foreign exchanges and clearing organizations, banks, investment managers, proprietary trading firms, brokerage firms, and end users turn to Michael for guidance in connection with exchange-traded and over-the-counter derivative instruments.
 He also represents foreign exchanges and clearinghouses in their US offerings of futures and equity options products and derivatives clearing activities.

 Michael has experience working with clients on issues related to the Dodd–Frank Wall Street Reform and Consumer Protection Act, as well as US Commodity Futures Trading Commission (CFTC) registration and compliance-related issues.
-These issues include swap reporting and clearing, registration of swap execution facilities (SEFs), futures exchanges, clearing organizations, and swap data repositories (SDRs); retail and eligible contract participant forex (ECP FX) transactions; and futures commission merchant (FCM), swap dealer, commodity pool operator (CPO) and commodity trading advisor (CTA) registrations and compliance.
+These issues include trade practices, swap reporting and clearing, registration of swap execution facilities (SEFs), futures exchanges, clearing organizations, and swap data repositories (SDRs); retail and eligible contract participant forex (ECP FX) transactions; and futures commission merchant (FCM), swap dealer, commodity pool operator (CPO) and commodity trading advisor (CTA) registrations and compliance.
+Michael has experience in conducting internal compliance investigations, as well as representing clients in exchange and CFTC inquiries and proceedings, including matters involving allegations relating to disruptive trading practices, such as spoofing and market manipulation.
 He also provides assistance to firms that are negotiating bilateral and cleared swap documentation.

 Before joining Morgan Lewis, Michael worked as an in-house attorney for the Chicago Mercantile Exchange (CME).
 There he served as counsel to the CME’s regulatory trade practice, compliance, and arbitration committees.